microsoft/vscode-docs/docs/python/tutorial-deploy-app-service-on-linux.md

 - [python-sample-vscode-flask-tutorial](https://github.com/Microsoft/python-sample-vscode-flask-tutorial), which is the result of following the [Flask Tutorial](python/tutorial-flask.md).

 - [python-sample-vscode-django-tutorial](https://github.com/Microsoft/python-sample-vscode-django-tutorial), which is the result of following the [Django Tutorial](python/tutorial-django.md).
+Specifically use the "app-service-deploy" branch, which contains some necessary details for deployment to App Service.

 After verifying that your app runs properly, generate a `requirements.txt` file using `pip freeze > requirements.txt`.
 (This file is included in both samples.)